kontent-ai/delivery-sdk-net/docs/retrieving-data/caching.md

 - `CacheType` - currently allows to select from [`Memory` and `Distributed`](../../Kontent.Ai.Delivery.Caching/CacheTypeEnum.cs)
 - `DefaultExpiration` - [sliding expiration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.memorycacheentryextensions.setslidingexpiration) time - how long the cache entry can be inactive (e.g. not accessed) before it will be removed
 - `StaleContentExpiration ` - [absolute expiration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.cacheentryextensions.setabsoluteexpiration) (timespan relative to now) for content which is [yet to be refreshed on the CDN](https://github.com/kontent-ai/boilerplate-net/issues/94#issuecomment-602688995)
+- `DistributedCacheResilientPolicy ` - determines which resilient policy should be used when `MemoryDistributedCache` is not available.
+Currently allows to select from [`Crash` and `FallbackToApi`](../../Kontent.Ai.Delivery.Caching/DistributedCacheResilientPolicy.cs)

 ## Distributed caching - example
 This example shows how to use Redis cache on a local windows machine.